Raúl Alfonsín: Early life and career

 Illia was invited in 1975 to a diplomatic mission to the Soviet Union; he declined and proposed Alfonsín instead.
 Upon his return, Alfonsín became one of the founding members of the Permanent Assembly for Human Rights.
 He served as the defense lawyer for Mario Roberto Santucho, leader of the ERP guerrillas, but only to carry out due process of law, and not because of a genuine desire to support him.
 The 1976 Argentine coup d'état against President Isabel Perón started the National Reorganization Process.
 Alfonsín filed several Habeas corpus motions, requesting the freedom of victims of forced disappearances.
+The UCR stayed silent over the disappearances, but Alfonsín urged the party to protest the kidnapping of senators Hipólito Yrigoyen (nephew of the former president of the same name) and Mario Anaya.
 He also visited other countries, denouncing those disappearances and violations of human rights.
 He established the magazine Propuesta y control in 1976, one of the few magazines that criticized the military dictatorship during its early stages.
 The magazine was published up to 1978.
 His editorials were collected in 1980 in the book La cuestión argentina.

-He expressed opposition to the 1982 Falklands War, criticizing the deployment of troops by both sides during the conflict.
-The Argentine defeat in the war marked the decline of the military dictatorship.
-The main political parties united in the Multipartidaria, issuing a joint request to the dictatorship to call for elections.
-Alfonsín proposed the appointment of Arturo Illia as the head of state of a transition government, similar to the Metapolitefsi in Greece.
-The Movement for Renewal and Change took control of the UCR; Balbín had died the previous year.
+Alfonsín expressed opposition to the 1982 Falklands War, criticizing the deployment of troops by both sides during the conflict.
+He rejected the invasion of the islands, which he considered an inevitable logistic and diplomatic failure, being one of the few politicians who opposed the war from the start.
+He proposed an emergency government headed by Illia, with ministers from all political parties, who would call for a ceasefire with the British and call for elections.
+He reasoned that the British would be magnanimous in victory if negotiating the transition with a civilian government, that all Argentine parties would be involved with such negotiations, and provide greater guarantees.
+The proposal did not get enough support, as Peronist Deolindo Bittel proposed another post-war scenario: electing a prime minister selected by a committee of generals and politicians.
+In this scenario, the military would keep a veto power and would guide the new government for at least two years.
+This proposal implicitly intended to remove Bignone and appoint a figure akin to the late Juan Perón, but it did not get support either because the current context did not provide any such figure that would have both support from the military and from the population.
+Antonio Trocolli, former leader of the Radical Congress, rejected both proposals as impracticable.